piuswong-multiverse/inventoryApp-onboarding/README.md

 16. Create Delete item functionality
     * Front-end: Button somewhere associated with item to delete
     * API in back-end for deleting records - including associations
         * Testing: Jest tests, but also use front-end
         * Extra:  Negative testing, bulk testing using random data generator data
+17. Create Update/Patch item functionality
+    * Front-end: Button to edit single item, form to edit item fields
+    * API in back-end to update records -- start with basics (non-associated attributes)
+    * Incorporate associated attrivutes (i.e. "categories" in this project)
+        * Testing: Jest tests, but also use front-end
+        * Extra:  Negative testing, bulk testing using random data generator data